The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 LineEdit | Control that provides single line string editing.
 TextureButton | Texture-based button.
 Supports Pressed, Hover, Disabled and Focused states.
 TextureButton has the same functionality as Button, except it uses sprites instead of Godot’s Theme resource.
 It is faster to create, but it doesn’t support localization like more complex Controls.
 The Normal state’s texture is required.
 Others are optional
 Tween | Smoothly animates a node’s properties over time.
 Tweens are useful for animations requiring a numerical property to be interpolated over a range of values.
+Timer | A countdown timer.
+Counts down a specified interval and emits a signal on reaching 0.
+Can be set to repeat or “one shot” mode.

 ### Functions
 Function | Description